michael-collins/3d-modeling-rendering-animation-fa19--oer/_assignments/advanced-texturing/advanced-texturing.md

   - There should be a background environment HDR image.
   - There should be a floor and one more walls of a room visible in the render, use any material you'd like for these.
 The lamp should not be "floating in space."
 2. Unwrap the UVs for each object if you intend to use textures.
 Ensure that your materials are mapping with your object's UVs.
-3. Adjust the camera's framing and focal length to create a good composition.
+3. Select render camera.
+In camera settings, adjust the camera's framing and focal length to create a good composition.
 Explore the camera presets.
 See video tutorial linked in resources.
+4. Check the "Lock camera to view" to frame composition with render camera.
 4. In Blender, **render** and image using Cycles renderer with the following settings:
   - Image size: X=1920px, Y=1080px
 5. In the render window, Image --> Save As **_{{ page.submission-id }}_**.png in the project folder.
 9. Save the blend file as **_{{ page.submission-id }}.blend_** in the project folder.
 10. Compress the project folder once you’ve completed the tutorial and rename it **_{{ page.submission-id }}.zip._**
+11. Upload the .zip file to the assignment dropbox.
+12. Ensure you’ve included everything properly.
+Failure to ensure that you’ve uploaded the file will result in your exercise being graded according the grading criteria.

+### <a name="level-2"></a>Level 2:

+1. Create an abstract self portrait using Principled BSDF shaders.
+See [Adobe Creative Types](https://mycreativetype.com/the-creative-types/) for inspiration.
+  - The object should have a studio lighting setup for even lighting.
+  - There should be a solid color in the background.
+  - You can download and use [texture packs](https://texturehaven.com/textures/).
+2. Unwrap the UVs for each object if you intend to use textures.
+Ensure that your materials are mapping with your object's UVs.
+3. Select render camera.
+In camera settings, adjust the camera's framing and focal length to create a good composition.
+Explore the camera presets.
+See video tutorial linked in resources.
+4. Check the "Lock camera to view" to frame composition with render camera.
+4. In Blender, **render** and image using Cycles renderer with the following settings:
+  - Image size: X=1920px, Y=1080px
+5. In the render window, Image --> Save As **_{{ page.submission-id }}_L2_**.png in the project folder.
+9. Save the blend file as **_{{ page.submission-id }}.blend_** in the project folder.
+10. Compress the project folder once you’ve completed the tutorial and rename it **_{{ page.submission-id }}.zip._**
-11. Upload the .zip file to the [submission dropbox]({{ site.assignments.[page.exercise].dropbox-url }})
+11. Upload the .zip file to the assignment dropbox.
 12. Ensure you’ve included everything properly.
 Failure to ensure that you’ve uploaded the file will result in your exercise being graded according the grading criteria.

 ### <a name="level-3"></a>Level 3: